ajaykumar-21/Multi-Step-Form/form/README.md

 1.Navigate through steps: The form is divided into three steps:

--Step 1: Personal Information
+    - Step 1: Personal Information
--Step 2: Address Information
+    - Step 2: Address Information
--Step 3: Confirmation
+    - Step 3: Confirmation

 2. Validation: Each step includes validation.
 You cannot proceed to the next step unless all required fields are filled out.
 3. Submit the form: On the final confirmation step, click Submit to submit the form.
 A message will display indicating successful submission.